vocaro-student/hello-world/novel.md

 ## Chapter 1

 It was the best of times.
-It was the wurst of times.
+It was the worst of times.